Key takeaways

 How should a CA set a rate hierarchy for exchange rate automation to satisfy auditors and reduce exceptions?

-Define RBI reference as the reporting baseline, AD bank TT as the realized transaction rate, and gateway rates where settlement flows through gateways, then codify this in policy and in your tool.
+Define RBI reference as the reporting baseline, AD bank TT as the realized transaction rate, and gateway rates where settlement flows through gateways, then codify this in a written policy and in your reconciliation tool.
 In practice, AI Accountant lets you set this hierarchy once, apply it automatically on every match, and document overrides with notes and user stamps that auditors accept.

 What is the correct workflow to compute forex gain or loss for partial receipts against a single foreign invoice?